toonchavez8/Unir-Notes/Maestría-Ingeniería-de-Software/02-Metologias-Desarollo-y-Calidad/020-MetaModelado-de-Sistemas.md

 - **Metamodel** = The structure of grammatical constructs: What is a noun?
 What is a verb?

 - **Metametamodel** = The meta-rules of grammar systems: How to define new grammatical constructs

 ---

-## 🧱 Pirámide de Conformidad
+# 🧱 Pirámide De Conformidad

 - Las siguientes figuras (mencionadas) ilustran de manera **piramidal** los niveles de:

     - **Modelo → Metamodelo → Metametamodelo**.

 ![[Pasted image 20250601092104.png]]

 ![[Pasted image 20250601114553.png]]

 ---
-¡Perfecto!
-El diagrama que compartiste ilustra los **cuatro niveles de abstracción** en ingeniería de modelos: **M0 (Sistema real), M1 (Modelo), M2 (Metamodelo), y M3 (Metametamodelo)**.
-Lo hace mediante un ejemplo en UML, mostrando cómo cada nivel se construye o "conforma" al nivel superior.

----

-### 🔍 Explicación del Diagrama
+## 🔍 Explicación Del Diagrama

 |Nivel|Nombre|Contenido en el diagrama|Relación superior|
 |---|---|---|---|